scalawithcats/scala-with-cats/src/pages/type-classes/cats.md

 We can make `Show` easier to use by importing the *interface syntax* from [`cats.syntax.show`][cats.syntax.show].
-This adds a `show` method to any type for which we have an instance of `Show` in scope:
+This adds an extension method called `show` to any type for which we have an instance of `Show` in scope:

 ```tut:book:silent
 import cats.syntax.show._